downlinko/downlinko.github.io/_posts/development/2018-08-18-download-install-visual-studio-code-windows.md

 Head over to the [Visual Studio Code downloads page](https://code.visualstudio.com/#alt-downloads){:target="_blank"}.

 There are three Windows installer versions available:
-* **User installer**: Installs in your User folder and does not need Administrator privileges.
+* **User installer**: installs in your User folder and does not need Administrator privileges.
-* **System installer**: Installs for all users on the system and needs Administrator privileges.
+* **System installer**: installs for all users on the system and needs Administrator privileges.
 * **.zip installer**: a portable version.

 > Note that [the User setup is recommended since version 1.26](https://code.visualstudio.com/updates/v1_26#_user-setup-for-windows){:target="_blank"}.